columbia/xray/demo.md

 email included <i>pregnancy</i> and <i>pregnant</i>).
 We then launched XRay to collect and diagnose ads shown for these emails.

 The table below shows sample ads that XRay associated with each topic.
-Conservatively, we only show here ads where XRay computed very high confidence scores.
-Our [demo service](http://data.lec.io/) contains more data, along with associated confidence levels.
-Scroll down for  observations from our data.
+Conservatively, we only show here ads where XRay computed very high confidence scores Under the table, we discuss four observations from this data.
+Our
+<a href="http://data.lec.io/"><font color="blue"><b>XRay ad service</b></font></a>
+contains much more data, along with associated confidence levels.

 <font size="3.5pt">